Brian Reid (footballer): Coaching career

 Reid was appointed manager of Ayr United in October 2007.
 In his first full season in charge of the Honest Men, Reid took them up to the First Division following play-off victories over Brechin City and Airdrie United; however, Ayr failed to remain in the First Division, finishing bottom, and were relegated after one season.

 In the seasonal playoffs of the 2010–11 season "The Honest Men" were once again promoted to the first Division after a 2–1 win.
 Ayr were relegated to the Second Division in 2012 after they lost in the playoffs semifinals following a ninth-place finish in the First Division, and Reid's contract was not renewed.
 It was announced that in the 2012–13 season, he would be replaced by Mark Roberts, who signed for Ayr as a player in January 2009.

 In January 2013, Philippine side Global FC acquired Reid to handle the team as part of their participation in the 2013 AFC President's Cup.
 Global FC is one of the two Southeast Asian clubs in the competition for clubs for "emerging nations" in Asia.

 In March 2013, Reid was featured on the official Global FC website where he revealed his life story, football and career experiences.
 The interview also focused on how he ended up in the Philippines, his plans for the club and other coaching strategies.
 Global FC is Reid's first coaching job in the international arena.

 In April 2014, Reid was appointed manager of Conference National side Nuneaton Town.
 He lasted just five months in the job and left Nuneaton by mutual consent on 8 September 2014.

 On 29 May 2015, Reid was appointed manager of Scottish League One side Stranraer, following the departure of Stephen Aitken to Dumbarton.
 After a series of disappointing results which left the club bottom of League One, Reid resigned as manager on 16 January 2017.
 In 2018, Reid joined Steven Pressley's coaching squad at Pafos FC.

 Reid was appointed Albion Rovers manager in June 2020.
+He was sacked by Albion Rovers on 25 March 2023, after a defeat by Bonnyrigg Rose meant that the club had fallen to the bottom position of League Two.